Siirry suoraan sisältöön

 Industry and innovation

-The most important condition for the vitality of Helsinki is a well-functioning city.
-The bedrock of competitiveness is formed by high-quality services, cleanliness, accessibility, safety, liveliness, equality and other things that increase the quality of life of citizens.
+The most important prerequisite for Helsinki’s vitality is a well-functioning city.
+The bedrock of competitiveness is formed by high-quality services, cleanliness, accessibility, safety, liveliness, equality and other things that enhance the quality of life of residents.
 Every division and individual employee of the City of Helsinki influences the city’s vitality with their daily work.
+Helsinki has a strong economy and competitiveness and is investing in research and development and business services in a variety of ways.

 Read more